Kephson/reint_downloadmanager/Documentation/Administrator/Index.rst

 This extension is easy to install and to configure.
 There are no dependencies to other extension, only to TYPO3 core.

+The extension suggests to install EXT:fal_securedownload if needed and EXT:filemetadata to add keywords to files.

 .. _admin-installation: